MD Reviews Sound Therapy Tinnitus Options

 The concept of habituation is central to tinnitus retraining therapy.
 Habituation is based on the brain's ability to adapt to constant or repetitive stimuli over time.
 In the case of tinnitus, the initial perception of the sound may trigger heightened awareness, anxiety, stress or annoyance.
 However, with time and consistent exposure to the sound, the brain can learn to filter out or down regulate the significance of the tinnitus signal.

 One technical point about habituation is that the auditory stimulus from masking must be low enough so that you can just slightly hear the tinnitus sound.
-This is “the mixing point” referred to above.
+Your brain can't habituate to a sound it can't hear.

 What’s the difference between Cognitive Behavioral Therapy and Tinnitus Retraining Therapy?